inclusivelint/inclusivelint/README.md

 As developers, we’re continually writing code, and we do that by passing messages.
 Each message carries a lot of context and semantics so we're always evolving how to do it in a better way.
 Terminology is in the roots of communication, and therefore is as vital for writing quality code as writing user stories, documentation, and even naming branches.
 If you care a lot about communicating effectively, I think we must use an **inclusive language** to do so.

-The `inclusivelint` is a static analysis tool that enables a more inclusive language and diverse culture through Git workflows by looking for non-inclusive terminologies on files and suggesting new ones.
+The `inclusivelint` is a static analysis tool that enables a more inclusive language and diverse culture by looking for non-inclusive terminologies on your Git repository and suggesting new ones.
 The [Categories & Terminologies](./docs/categories-and-terminologies.md) section covers the categories and non-inclusive terminologies currently supported by the linter.

 [![Demo](https://asciinema.org/a/7Gnm6QbeemHbY04OG6SjUpFsN.svg)](https://asciinema.org/a/7Gnm6QbeemHbY04OG6SjUpFsN)